aaronwmorris/indi-allsky/README.md

     * Generic web cameras
     * More to come
 * Dark frames to remove hot pixels
+* Camera temperature control (for cameras with active cooling)
 * Timelapse video generation
 * Network file transfers - Upload images and videos to remote site
 * GPS support